user2589/sendmail/Readme.md

 This is a small automation console script.
 It is written to automate small mailing list from generated CSV file.

+**Note**: it was tested only on Linux.
+To launch it on Windows, at least you will need to change input redirect commands.

 ###Usage

-Example usage:

-    ./sendmail.py -y "Put email subject here" < test.csv

-To do a dry run, run without `-y` key:

-    ./sendmail.py "Put email subject here" < test.csv

-It will output generated emails to console so you can check them.
-If it is a long list, probably passing it to `less` would be a good idea:

-    ./sendmail.py "Put email subject here" < test.csv | less
+* configure email server
+* prepare input data
+* write a template
+* test rendering
+* send emails

+### Configure email server

+Open `settings.py`.
+Set `smtp_server`, `use_tls`, `use_ssl`, `username` and `password`.
+If you have ready template, you can adjust `template_path` or `template` as well.

-###Input data
+###Prepare input data

-Script accepts CSV file on standard input.
-First line of CSV is treated as column name.
-Column email should contain email address of recipient.
-Other columns will be used for template formatting.
+Script accepts CSV content from standard input.
+First line of CSV is treated as column names.
+Column *email* should present and will be used a recipient address.
+Other columns will be used for template rendering.
 Example of CSV content:

     name,date,balance,email
     John Doe,12/31/2015,0.23,johndoe@email.com
     ...

-Besides CSV, you also need to pass email subject as first parameter to the script.

-    ./sendmail.py "EMAIL SUBJECT HERE" < test.csv

-###Template formatting
+**Note**: This script works with CSV files, which means *comma* separated values.
+MS Office uses semicolon (;) separator by default.
+If you use MSO, change separator to comma when saving the CSV.

+###Write a template

 File `template.txt` contains email body template.
-In curly braces you can put variables corresponding to columns in your CSV.
+Put variables corresponding to your CSV columns in curly braces.
 Example of template for rendering the CSV above:

     Dear {name},